mandoo180/my-node-app/README.md

 > super project only knows that submodule has changed
 > not the detail
 >
-> commit submodule first than push it to github
-> then commit super and push it ...
+> commit submodule first then push it to github then commit super and push it ...
 >
 >